rui-yan/SSL-FL/docs/README.md

 [ArXiv]() | [Cite](#reference)

-***TL;DR:** Pytorch implementation of self-supervised federated learning framework proposed in [our paper]() for simulating self-supervised classification on multi-institutional medical imaging data using federated learning.
+***TL;DR:** Pytorch implementation of the self-supervised federated learning framework proposed in [our paper]() for simulating self-supervised classification on multi-institutional medical imaging data using federated learning.

 - Our framework employs masked image encoding as self-supervised task to learn efficient representations from images.
 - Extensive experiments are performed on diverse medical datasets including retinal images, dermatology images and chest X-rays.